qhengncsu/TuckerL2E/README.md

 3. Download this repository and unzip it to somewhere you like (If you downloaded this repo as zip file from github, the folder name will be "TuckerL2E-master", we first have to rename the folder to "TuckerL2E").
 4. Download [tensor_toolbox-v3.2.1](https://gitlab.com/tensors/tensor_toolbox/-/releases/v3.2.1), unzip the file and place the folder in this repository such that we can access its contents with the relative path "./TuckerL2E/tensor_toolbox-v3.2.1".
 An example absolute path would be "C:/Users/Qiang/Desktop/TuckerL2E/TuckerL2E/tensor_toolbox-v3.2.1".
 5. Download [L-BFGS-B implementation by Stephen Becker](https://github.com/stephenbeckr/L-BFGS-B-C), unzip the file and place the folder in this repository such that we can access its contents with the relative path "./TuckerL2E/L-BFGS-B-C" (Again, if you download as zip from github, the folder name will be "L-BFGS-B-C-master", we first have to rename the folder to lose the "-master").

+## Comipling the mex files
-6. Navigate to "./TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "./TuckerL2E/L-BFGS-B-C/Matlab", if you double-click "compile_mex.m", the setting of working directory is automatically achieved).
-This will you help compile the mex files provided.
+i.
+For Windows users, please install "MATLAB Support for MinGW-w64 C/C++ Compiler" using the Add-on Explorer within Matlab. ii.
+For Mac users, please ensure you have Xcode installed. iii.
+For Linux users, the binary files included should be directly usable. iv.
+For Windows and Mac users, navigate to "./TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "./TuckerL2E/L-BFGS-B-C/Matlab").

 ## Example Scripts
 Now you are ready to try out the scripts!